volfco/boxcar/README.md

 **under active development. no api stability until _0.2.0_!**

+Boxcar is a suite of components that builds off of `boxcar-rpc`.

+# boxcar-rpc
-Boxcar RPC is a framework that provides a fully asynchronous RPC interface.
-Or an attempt at once.
+Boxcar RPC is an RPC framework that attempts to provide a fully asynchronous RPC interface.

-Think- one-to-one Celery/Sidekiq task queue.
-You define RPC Methods, and then clients can ask the server to execute a method, then close the connection and come back later for a result.
-Execution of the RPC is not bound to the lifetime of the connection.
+Traditional frameworks, like gRPC, tie the execution to the connection between client/server.
+If the client disconnects and breaks the socket, you're out of luck for getting the result of the RPC.
+While this is not a big issue (thank you TCP), it still prevents the client from shutting down until the call is completed.

+Boxcar RPC is something that sits between your traditional RPC framework, and a traditional Task Queue.
+Celery/Sidekiq are great tools for background processing, but are primarily task queues and require a broker (such as Redis) in order to work.

+Boxcar RPC natively uses a sever task queue internally for RPC execution.
+Any client can execute an RPC and can come back later for the result (as long as the server has not restarted.
+Data is not persisted).
+The client supports both async and sync execution- it's up to the user to select which they one.

 Boxcar-rpc uses Websockets for communication.

-You can think of Boxcar RPC as a distributed task queue, without the distributed part.
-If you want to add the distributed part back, [Railyard](https://github.com/volfco/railyard) is a weird hybrid of an ETL Pipeline and Distributed Task Queue.
+# boxcar-cluster
+Boxcar Cluster groups a bunch of boxcar-rpc servers into, well, a cluster.
+Uses etcd for discovery and metadata